act-rules/act-rules.github.io/_rules/text-node-contrast-afw4f7.md

 #### Inapplicable Example 2

-Text with the same foreground and background colors
+Text with the same foreground and background colors.

 ```html
 <p style="color: white; background: white;">Some white on white text in English</p>